-In other words, maybe I should just say yes to their request, in order to escape the tension and stress that had resultantly arisen.
+In other words, maybe I should just say yes to his request, in order to escape the tension and stress that had resultantly arisen.
 And then, here comes the epiphany.
-I was about to say yes to someone simply for the fact that someone I barely knew had guilt-tripped me about saying no. That wasn’t compromising.
+I was about to say yes simply for the fact that someone I barely knew had guilt-tripped me about saying no. That wasn’t compromising.
 That was conceding.

-Holy shit, have I been using the wrong definition of compromise for my entire life?
-My mind started racing, and I actually looked up the definition of compromise on the spot (or, Siri looked it up for me).
-It turns out, a compromise is when both sides give a little in order to find a mutually acceptable arrangement.
+My mind was blown.
+And I started to wonder - have I been using the wrong definition of compromise for my entire life?
+My thoughts started racing, and I actually had to look up the definition of compromise on the spot (or, Siri looked it up for me).
+As it turns out, a compromise is when both sides give a little in order to find a mutually acceptable arrangement.
 There is nothing – absolutely nothing – I would have gained from giving into this situation.

-Now, some people might be thinking, in this example I might not gain anything materially, but perhaps I would gain some goodwill with this person, and in the future they’ll be more likely to go out of their way to help me.
+Now, some people might be thinking, in the example I started with, I might not gain anything materially, but perhaps I would gain some goodwill with this person, and in the future they’ll be more likely to go out of their way to help me.
 It’s a nice thought, but it turns out to be rooted entirely in wishful thinking.

-I think a lot of us can get caught up in this wishful thinking.
-So let me reiterate something from above – they were guilt-tripping me for saying no. I was now dealing with tension and stress because I said no. Does that sound like the kind of person who is going to be appreciative if I make a sacrifice?
+I think a lot of us can get caught up in the wishful thinking that eventually all our giving will be returned in kind.
+So let me reiterate something from above about the scenario I first described – he was guilt-tripping me for saying no. I was now dealing with tension and stress because I said no. Does that sound like the kind of person who is going to be appreciative if I make a sacrifice?
 Who is going to want to be generous in the future?
-I can tell you from experience, it isn’t.
+I can tell you from experience both in my own life and in the lives of my clients, it isn’t.
 I’ve made sacrifices before, in the hopes of building a relationship of goodwill and reciprocity.
 It doesn’t work unless both people are willing to be generous, and make compromises that are mutually beneficial.

 So the next time you catch yourself thinking of making a “compromise”, ask yourself, is there mutual give and take here?
 Is this a relationship of reciprocity?
 Or am I just giving in because I’ve been taught that other people’s needs are more important than mine?